CinderAle/Modsen-Practice/README.md

 # Modsen Practice

-This repository contains test task for internship in Modsen
+This repository contains test task for internship in Modsen and will contain completed tasks of JS Core Advanced course